 Iceland is famous for its geothermal pools, the Blue Lagoon outside Reykjavik being the most well-known.
 But visitors to Akureyri can enjoy the super-heated water at Akureyri Thermal Pool in the city centre, it even has water slides and a steam room & sauna.
 It’s open all year round from 6:45am, perfect for an invigorating swim before breakfast!

 Akureyri’s answer to the Blue Lagoon is Lake Mývatn Nature Baths.
 Remember to add entry to the baths onto your Lake Mývatn Adventure excursion and feel the benefits of the natural minerals and elements while bathing in the beautiful Arctic wilderness.

-Are you planning a trip to Incredible Iceland?
+Are you planning a trip to North Iceland?
 Let us know what you’re looking forward to in the comments section below…